 *Please note that I did not “spruce up” the laundry room in any way prior to these pictures (which you will know is the absolute truth once you see them).
 I am all about giving an honest picture of what I’m about to deal with… So here we go… and… prepare yourself for a rather disturbing picture at the end… seriously folks, it’s about to get real…

 As is true for most (maybe all) closets in a builder-grade house, they are painted semi-white, creamy, blah.
-If you recall from week one, I want my laundry room to be clean, fresh, and crisp, so I need a clean, fresh, crisp color.
+I want my laundry room to be clean, fresh, and crisp, so I need a clean, fresh, crisp color.
 I know what you’re thinking.
 Paint costs money, and your budget will be gone after buying paint… Fear not.
 I have a plan that should allow me to paint this closet for free.
 I want a very light bluish color in here.
-I happen to have two bluish paint samples that I bought for the last One Room Challenge, as well as about 1/2 gallon of white paint.
-(I knew there was a reason for keeping those little sample cans!).
+I happen to have two bluish paint samples that I bought for the last One Room Challenge, as well as 1/2 gallon of white paint.
+(I knew there was a reason for keeping those little samples!).
 I think I can do a little combination experiment, and since this is such a small space, I should have enough paint to cover it.
 Anyone out there mix paint before?
 I am open to any, and all, advice because this is something I have never done before.

 I know the packages of batteries spewing their contents is cute and all, but really, let’s get some baskets to contain the madness.
 Baskets are definitely on the list of needed items, so I’ll be scouring my local Goodwill for some ideas.
 I also bought a tray, like 6 months ago, that I was contemplating using in my kitchen.
 Time passed, I could no longer return it, so I brought it up to the laundry closet thinking I might find a use for it.
 It’s been sitting on my washing machine ever since.
 I’m thinking it’s time to put that to use as well.

-Clean It Up:
+Goal 6: Clean It Up